 It is located on the Plaza de Los Ponchos, which is quite a fitting name because there are so many well-made ponchos you can buy here!
 A top tip is to bring plenty of coins and cash.
 It is open every day of the week, but is most popular on the weekends.

 I bought an embroidered blue and black mini backpack that I have brought along with me on my travels, for which I haggled.
 Haggle away and have a great time shopping for valuable Ecuadorian artisanal items.
+The day trip does sell out at times, so I recommend booking in advance.
+You can check availability for the tour below:

 Tour the Galapagos Islands